jcyk/memsizer/README.md

 Our code is based on [fairseq](https://github.com/facebookresearch/fairseq).
 You can install fairseq via `pip install fairseq==0.10.0`

-We provide the implementation of Memsiser in a plug-in module ([src](./src)).
+We provide the implementation of Memsizer in a plug-in module ([src](./src)).
 In order to import the module, and make Memsizer available to fairseq, add `--user-dir src` to fairseq command lines.
 See the following examples.

 ## Examples